Overview of Multisystem Atrophy

 - Autonomic failure (including orthostatic hypotension, erectile dysfunction [ED, impotence], and urinary incontinence or retention)

 All three characteristics occur in the majority of MSA cases, but with considerable variation with regards to specific attributes, and any one of the three may predominate.
 If autonomic failure predominates, MSA is known as Shy-Drager syndrome.

 If parkinsonism predominates, it is known as striatonigral degeneration.
 Striatonigral degeneration is usually indistinguishable from Parkinson's disease, except that it does not respond to Parkinson's treatment.

 If cerebellar ataxia predominates, MSA is known as olivopontocerebellar atrophy (OPCA).

-Although cognitive dysfunction may appear minima in people with multisystem atrophyl, most patients do experience frontal system impairment and many develop dementia late in the course of the disease.
+Although cognitive dysfunction may appear minimal in people with multisystem atrophy, most patients do experience frontal system impairment and many develop dementia late in the course of the disease.
 MSA is generally more severe than Parkinson's.
 More than 40 percent of MSA patients are confined to a wheelchair or otherwise severely disabled within 5 years of initial diagnosis.
 Except in a few cases, the drug of choice for Parkinson's patients (levedopa) has no effect on MSA and may even worsen symptoms.